A Matter of Perspective: Production

 Guest star Juliana Donald, who played the character Tayna (Apgar's assistant), said in an interview the most difficult part of playing the role of Tayna in "A Matter of Perspective" was how stoic the character was, which meant relating the character's internal emotions more subtly.
 To be selected for the role of Tayna, she had to audition many times.
 The audition group for cast included the producer, director, and writers.
-Donald had further appearances in the Star Trek franchise, as different characters, in the Deep Space Nine episode "Prophet Motive" (S3,E16) and in the video game Star Trek: Borg.
+Donald had further appearances in the Star Trek franchise, as different characters, in the Star Trek: Deep Space Nine episode "Prophet Motive" and in the video game Star Trek: Borg.

 "A Matter of Perspective" was directed by Cliff Bole, who also directed 25 other Star Trek: The Next Generation episodes.
 David Krieger was the science advisor for this episode, and the episode's plot element technology is named after him.

-The director of photography was Marvin Rush, who had come on starting with Season 3 of Star Trek: The Next Generation and would serve in that role up to Season 5 of the series.
-Previously, a sitcom he had worked on won a Peabody Award in the 1980s; he went to work on Star Trek up to 2005, including directing one episode of TNG, and he also worked on other shows in the Star Trek franchise in various capacities.

 The space station design model in the show is from the feature films Star Trek II: The Wrath of Khan and Star Trek: The Motion Picture.